Barber calls for mobile stylists to be prosecuted for breaking coronavirus rules

-Barber calls for rule-breaking hairdressers to be fined for ‘putting greed above coronavirus safety’
+Barber calls for rule-breaking hairdressers to be fined for ‘putting greed above safety’

 The boss of a Norfolk barbers has delivered a cutting blow to stylists not adhering to social distancing.

-Ashley Yarwood, one of the co-directors of Gentleman Jacks’ with outlets in Wroxham, Stalham and Acle, said he was “truly disturbed” by so many barbers offering mobile hair services in lockdown.
+Ashley Yarwood, one of the co-directors of Gentleman Jacks, which has outlets in Wroxham, Stalham and Acle, said he was “truly disturbed” by barbers who were offering mobile hair services in lockdown.

-And he has calling for them to be prosecuted for flouting social distancing rules and putting “money before safety”.
+And he has called for them to be prosecuted for flouting social distancing rules and putting “money before safety”.

 His criticisms come after fellow director Stephen Parsons said last month that it was not fair so many people were messaging them for a hair cut in their own homes.
-Despite his protest, people have still been asking the barbers.
+Despite his protest, people have still been asking.

 MORE: Retailer Dunelm reopens 39 stores